Bajaj Auto Ltd.

 During the year under review there has been no change in the BajajAuto Employee Stock Option Scheme 2019 (BAL-ESOS 2019) of the Company.
 BAL-ESOS 2019 is incompliance with SEBI (Share Based Employee Benefits) Regulations 2014 and this has beencertified by the statutory auditors of the Company.

 In line with Regulation 14 of the SEBI (Share Based Employee Benefits)Regulations 2014 a statement giving complete details as at 31 March 2022 is availableon the website of the Company https://www.bajajauto.com/investors/financial-and-operational-performance.
 Details of options vestedexercised and cancelled are provided in the notes to the standalone financial statements.

 Business Responsibility Report

-A physical copy of the BR Report will be made available to any shareholder on request.
+A copy of the BRR will be made available by email to any shareholder onrequest.

 Secretarial Standards of ICSI

-The Statutory Audit Report does not contain any qualification reservation or adverseremark or disclaimer made by Statutory Auditor.
+The statutory audit report for the year 2021-22 does not contain anyqualification reservation or adverse remark or disclaimer made by statutory auditor.

-The said Secretarial Audit Report does not contain any qualificationreservation or adverse remark or disclaimer made by the Secretarial Auditor.
+The secretarial audit report does not contain any qualificationreservation or adverse remark or disclaimer made by the secretarial auditor.